pctsservice/digital-pet/README.md

-# digital-pet
+# Digital Pet

-A browser-based virtual pet game built with JavaScript, HTML, and CSS.
+A browser-based virtual pet built with JavaScript, HTML, and CSS.
+The pet progresses through life stages, requires feeding and interaction, and can age or die based on player actions.